A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: Introduction

+Quantum processors can be used to emulate quantum systems under realistic hardware conditions~\cite{cao2023abinitio, Karimi2024, grimsley2019adaptive, fauseweh2024quantum, elyasi2025three}.
+Unlike in classical simulation, quantum processors operate with physical qubits and therefore naturally incorporate device-level noise and operational constraints~\cite{ibm2023quantum}.
+Moreover, classical state vector simulations scale exponentially with system size and cannot efficiently capture hardware-level timing effects and correlated noise processes at scale~\cite{feynman1982simulating}.
+Therefore, quantum computers can also be leveraged to emulate the behavior of quantum networks, specifically QDCs~\cite{riera-sabat2025quantum}.

-In this paper, we present an emulation framework, which emulates a QDC capable of executing distributed quantum algorithms within a single quantum processor.
-Our method involves partitioning the coupling map of a single QPU into smaller virtual QPUs, each representing a logically distinct node.
-We then emulate quantum channels between these virtual QPUs to mimic the behavior of noisy quantum communication in distributed QPUs.
-A quantum collision model (CM), in which an ancillary qubit periodically resets, is developed to emulate environmental noise effects on the quantum communication channel.
+In this paper, we present a hardware-based emulation framework for studying DQC architectures using a single quantum processor.
+As shown in Fig.~\ref{f:Demo}, our approach partitions the coupling map of a QPU into multiple virtual QPUs, each representing a logically distinct node, and emulates communication channels between them to model noisy inter-QPU interactions.
+To represent communication-induced impairments, we incorporate a quantum collision model (CM) in which ancillary qubits interact sequentially with system qubits and are periodically reset to emulate environmental noise effects on the communication channel.

-By integrating our developed noise model to the IBM’s quantum system, we successfully emulate RGs presented in Section \ref{sec:SystemModel}.
+We implement the proposed framework on IBM quantum hardware and emulate RG operations under controllable communication noise.
 These emulations demonstrate the impact of communication-induced noise on interconnected QPUs.
-Furthermore, we use these RGs to generate cross-QPU entanglement of processing qubits located on two separate virtual QPUs.
-This enabled us to implement both a two-qubit Grover’s search algorithm \cite{grover1996fast}, whose results are validated using present published experimental data, and a five-qubit Quantum Fourier Transform (QFT), thereby illustrating the practical capability of our framework for complex DQC simulations.
+Using the emulated RGs, we further implement distributed versions of Grover's search algorithm~\cite{grover1996fast}, whose behavior is compared with previously reported experimental results with distributed ion-trap systems~\cite{main2025distributed}.
+We then extend this to a more complex scenario by using the emulator to run a five-qubit Quantum Fourier Transform (QFT) and apply tomography, thereby illustrating the practical capability of our framework for complex DQC scenarios.